UNINETTSigma2/documentation/quick/saga.md

 compute time).
 Quota for shared folders is according to agreements by several projects and Sigma2.

+On your `$USERWORK` (`/cluster/work/users/...`), files and directories older than 42 days are automatically removed unless total disk usage is above 70 %.
+Then files and directories older than 21 days are automatically removed.
+Note, currently these limits are not enforced.

 ### Scientific software
 Saga uses `lmod` and `EasyBuild`, so commands to work with modules are identical.
 At the start, Saga may have only limited number of modules installed.
 Most useful